Foster + Partners has recently delivered two significant projects in Sydney, working across both commercial and public transport infrastructure.

 Barangaroo Station, located near Walsh Bay and the Barangaroo precinct, provides improved transport access to residential and cultural areas while relieving pressure on nearby stations.
 Its design features two entrances, including one onto Nawi Cove, with escalators and a lift pavilion that preserve views to the harbour.
 The concourse is finished in white terrazzo with split-face local sandstone walls, complemented by a large-scale installation of steel and copper trees by artist Khaled Sabsabi.

-Gadigal Station, formerly known as Pitt Street Station, serves a mixed-use precinct on the edge of Chinatown.
+Gadigal Station, formerly known as Pitt Street Station, serves a mixed-use precinct in Sydney’s central business district.
 The northern entrance, marked by a glass veil, brings daylight deep into the concourse, while public art by Callum Morton adds a distinctive character to the interior.
 Materials such as granite, sandstone and back-painted glass create continuity with the surrounding public realm, while curved geometries guide intuitive passenger movement.

 Foster + Partners